ru4reel/WebSockets/README.md

 # WebSockets for ESP8266

-## ABOUT WebSockets
+## ABOUT WebSock8A
+WebSock8A is a arduino ide based firmaware for the ESP8266.
-This web Socket example is for the ESP8266 microcontroller.
+WebSock8A is a web Socket firmware for the ESP8266 microcontroller built.
 The websocket example file is called WebSock8A.ino
 It is located in folder WebSockets/ANewWebSocks/examples/WebSock8A/
 It uses c++ a library that is contain with folder WebSockets.
 It requires the arduino ide, and the esp sdk devellopment stack.
 This particular example is intended for a Linux distribution.
 To Compile it follow the instruction Steps below.
 Although there are many details, every distribution is different, this one is based on Debian 8.
 There is enough direction in here for you to have a succesful outcome.

 ## FEATURES